EarnForex/RoundLevels/README.md

 # Round Levels

-Round Levels indicator for MT4 and MT5 by EarnForex.com.
+Round Levels indicator for MT4, MT5, and cTrader by EarnForex.com.

 Round Levels automatically positions lines or zones at or between the psychologically important price levels on the chart.